clamslam12/webApp/README.md

 Responsibility:

+Assignment 4 - All requirements working

+Directions: Database is locally hosted at mongodb://localhost:27017/iMedia .
+You can download MongoDB Compass and connect to it.
+The database name is "iMedia" and the collections are "users" and "posts".

+Minh Durbin: Add CR actions to users, sessions/cookies, passport for handling user sign-up/sign-in, express-validator for server side validation, flash messages for user signup error/success handling.

+Long Sen:

 Assignment 3 - All requirements working.

 Directions: Database is locally hosted at mongodb://localhost:27017/iMedia .
 You can download MongoDB Compass and connect to it.
 The database name is "iMedia" and the collection is "users".